Benjamin2817/dsc-phase-2-project/README.md

 # Overview
 The subject for this project is a prospective homebuyer looking to live in King County, Washington for a few years and then sell the house for a profit.
 The buyer is medium income, interested in purchasing a home under one million dollars, and has a budget for renovation.
+Data collected on house sales in the area is read into a Jupyter notebook, cleaned, transformed, and modelled to provide an understanding of the relationships between house features.
 Linear regression is used to best predict the price of a house and to determine each attribute's influence on the said price.
-Data collected on house sales in the area is read into a Jupyter notebook, cleaned, transformed, and modelled to provide an understanding

 ## Business Problem
 * What is the impact of living in a particular section of King County versus other sections.
 * Where is renovation money best spent?
-* What is the correlation between the sizes of properties and their selling prices?
+* What is the correlation between the living area in houses and their selling prices?
 ***

 ## Data